 Item Description Select this option to not permit read or write access.
 If RO or None is specified for Owner , even the owner will not be able to write to new files.
 If RO is set for Group , set RO or None for Other .
 To set None for Group , also set None for Other .
 If you set access permissions other than these for Other , Group access permissions set for files might be deleted when the files are updated.
-Access permissions for new directories To permit access to the CIFS share in read-write mode, set access permissions for Owner , Group , and Other when a new directory is created.
-RW Select this option to permit read-write access.
+Access permissions for new directories RW Select this option to permit read-write access.
 RO Select this option to permit read-only access.
 None Select this option to not permit read or write access.
 Only searching is permitted.
 If you specify RO or None for Owner , even the owner will not be able to write to new directories.
 If you set RO for Group , set RO or None for Other as well.
 If you set None for Group , set None for Other as well.
 If you set access permissions other than these for Other , Group access permissions set for directories might be deleted when the directories are updated.